tallforasmurf/PPQT2/extras/sphinx/index.rst

 ----------------------------------

 The available Translators are named in the File>Translators... menu.
-PPQT builds this menu by inspecting the files in the Translators folder in the `Extras`_ folder.
+PPQT builds this menu when it first starts up, by inspecting the files in the Translators folder in the `Extras`_ folder.

 A Translator is a module of Python code in a file with the suffix ``.py``.
 To install a Translator, just put its file in the Translators folder in Extras, and re-start PPQT.
-A statement inside the file defines the name it will have in the File>Translators menu.
-Usually the name of the file will also reflect its target language.

 PPQT recommends that each Translator have a matching documentation file, with the same filename and a different suffix.
-For example a translator ``html.py`` might come with a file ``html.rtf`` in which the author of the translator explains what the Translator can and cannot do.
+For example a translator ``html.py`` might come with a file ``html.txt`` in which the author of the translator explains what the Translator can and cannot do, and how it handles PPQT extensions to DP markup.
 These documentation files can be stored in the Translators folder along with the Translators themselves.

-A Translator can be written by anyone with some Python programming experience.
-The interface between PPQT and a Translator is documented in the TranslatorAPI.html file in the Extras folder.

 Translation of Extended DP Format
 -----------------------------------